zweatshirt/genetic_prog/README.md

 - I made slight modifications to the NiN network for lymphoblast data, and ultimately found an increase in accuracy from 91% to 94% and a precision of 96%.
 This was a pretty significant change.

 ### Validation sets were used to ensure there was no data overfitting.

-#### I would like to extend this research to test the accuracy and precision of other models along with these models' generalization abilities across different sequencing techniques.
-- The use of CNNs in conjuction with ATAC-seq data proves to be really interesting, since ATAC-seq requires less input in comparison to other sequencing techniques.
-This, to me, shows that it is a powerful tool when it comes to retrieving as much data as possible from rare cell types where the data output would typically be lacking in quantity.
-As we know, CNNs typically require a large set of data to be useful.

 ## Steps to run: